-The Academy's administration considered many factors when setting the Academy's 2021 fiscal year's budget.
+The Academy's administration considered many factors when setting the Academy's 2022 fiscal year's budget.
 One of the most important factors affecting the budget is the Academy's student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-Currently the foundation allowance is \$8,111 for fiscal years is 75 percent of the 19/20 blended count and 25 percent of the 20/21 blended student count.
+Currently the foundation allowance is \$8,111 for fiscal year 2020-2021.
+The blended count for the 2021-2022 fiscal years is 90 percent of the 20/21 blended count and 10 percent of the 21/22 blended student count.
 This type of funding is based on parameters set by the Michigan Department of Education that schools must meet to receive performance based funding.
-The 2021 budget was adopted in June 2020, based on estimated number of students that will be enrolled in September 2020 rather than the 2019/2020 enrollment.
+The 2022 budget was adopted in June 2021, based on estimated number of students that will be enrolled in September 2021 rather than the 2020/2021 enrollment.
 As additional information becomes available the Academy will need to amend the budget.
 Approximately 85 percent of the total general fund revenue is from the foundation allowance.
-As a result, the Academy funding is heavily dependent on the state's ability to fund local school operations, thus the Academy is looking for an increase in student enrollment for the 2020/21 fiscal year of approximately 7% percent through the advertisement of Escuela Avancemos! and expansion of grades K-6 to K-7.
+As a result, the Academy funding is heavily dependent on the state's ability to fund local school operations, thus the Academy is looking for an increase in student enrollment for the 2021/22 fiscal year of approximately 7% percent through the advertisement of Escuela Avancemos! and expansion of grades K-7 to K-8.

-ESCUELA AVANCEMOS STATEMENT OF NET POSITION JUNE 30, 2020
+ESCUELA AVANCEMOS STATEMENT OF NET POSITION JUNE 30, 2021